yvesmartindestaillades/NAP/docs/source/filtering_data.rst

-.. _selecting_data:
+.. _filtering_data:

 ==================
-How to select data
+How to filter data
 ==================

-This part shows how to select specific bases in a sequence.
+This part shows how to filter specific bases in a sequence.
-This is typically useful to print selected data to a csv file, or to plot only the data that you need.
+This is typically useful to print filtered data to a csv file, or to plot only the data that you need.

 **Examples**:

 .. code-block:: python

-    df = study.mani.get_SCC(samp='C6', construct='9572', cluster=0,    # select sample-construct
+    df = study.mani.get_SCC(samp='C6', construct='9572', cluster=0,    # filter sample-construct
-                            base_type=['C'], index=list(range(40,50)), # select bases
+                            base_type=['C'], index=list(range(40,50)), # filter bases
                             cols=['mut_rates','sequence'])
     df.to_csv('example.csv')
     df.head()